paulrouget/vianaic/README.md

 ### When to write `o` and `a`

-In regular writing, we often dot the `i` letter after we finished writing the whole word.
+In regular writing, we often dot the `i` after we finished writing the whole word.
 Similarly, the `o` and the `a` letters, being floating characters, can be added subsequently to not interupt the stroke.

 For example, in the word EAT, it's easier to write E then T in one stroke, and add the "A" in between afterward.